How to Write a Novel

 Plot

 Plot is what happens and why.
 It’s a matter of causality.
 Of course, this can be complicated, though if it’s too complicated your reader will get lost in a thicket of plot threads and story strands.
-Simple is better than excessively complicated.
+When writing a novel, simple is better than excessively complicated.

 Plot is based on conflict; conflict involves reversals.
 Readers look for foreshadowing (thoughts, events, etc.) that predict future happenings.
 They also look for echoing, or reminders of different developments.
 Foreshadowing and echoing stitch a novel together.